0151CALC/FaceIT-Stats-Compiler/README.md

 # FaceIT Stats Compiler
- A Python script that is able to compiler the statistics of all players from a certain ammount of recent matches from a FaceIT Hub.
+ A Python script that is able to compile the statistics of all players from a certain amount of recent matches from a FaceIT Hub.
 This data is then uploaded into an easy to read Google spreadsheet.